 (b) limiting the output of one or more of that Market Participant’s Non-Scheduled Generators.

 7.8.2.
-The maintenance of operational control of a Registered Facility by System Management does not remove the obligation on System Management to produce Dispatch Instructions or System Instructions for those Registered Facilities.
+The maintenance of operational control of a Registered Facility by System Management does not remove the obligation on System Management to produce Dispatch Instructions or Operating Instructions for those Registered Facilities.

 7.9.
 Commitment